Arthur F. McIntyre Scholarship Program

 Essay Topic and Goal

+Scholarships of $2500 each will be awarded to two high school students and two undergraduate college students.
 The purpose of this scholarship is to educate our members about credit unions.
 The essay should explain the credit union philosophy and relate it to the individual, the community, and the country as a whole — now, and in the future.

 “The credit union mission of ‘people helping people’ is evidenced in Credit Unions across America that put the member, or consumer, first – as opposed to banks, whose primary obligation is to the stockholder.”